erigones/esdc-docs/user-guide/gui/servers/backups.rst

     .. warning:: A backup restore results in all data loss on the target virtual server and disk, including all virtual server's snapshots.

 .. warning:: Backing up many virtual servers at the same time can have a high impact on the I/O load of the affected compute and backup nodes, potentially causing short or even long-term unavailability of services.
 A fair distribution of backup schedules in time can easily eliminate this problem.
-A backup definition overview of a particular virtual data center or backup node can be obtained via the :ref:`API <api>`.
+A backup definition overview of a particular virtual data center or backup node can be obtained via the :ref:`compute node backup definition view <node_backup_define>` or :ref:`API <api>`:

     .. code-block:: bash